-The greatest potential for sustainable change in place-based initiatives is the willingness of stakeholders in a community to embrace complexities and work together to co-create change.
+The greatest potential for long-term change in place-based initiatives is the willingness of stakeholders and the community to collaborate and work together to create change.

 3500